• Skip to primary navigation

 Leonbergers are gentle, hard-working dogs that have a long history.
 They were almost extinct after World War I, but fortunately, they were saved and have continued to thrive.

 This large dog breed makes excellent companions because they are naturally calm and gentle.
-A Leonberger may be the perfect fit for you if you’re looking for a loyal, hard-working dog breed with a long lineage.
+A Leonberger may be the perfect fit if you’re looking for a loyal, hard-working dog breed with a long lineage.

 Health conditions